shader-slang/spec/proposals/024-any-dyn-types.md

 If a variable, a parameter or a struct field is declared to have an interface type or array of interface type, the var decl must be qualified with either the `some` keyword or the `dyn` keyword.
 If the var decl is not explicitly qualified with `some` or `dyn`, the compiler implicitly qualifieds the type as `some` when language version is 2026 or later, or as `dyn` in language version 2025.

-The concrete type of a `some` qualified var decl must be compile-time deducible and will never involve in dynamic dispatch.
-The concrete type of a `dyn` qualified var decl may not be compile-time deducible and may involve in dynamic dispatch.
+The concrete type of a `some` qualified var decl must be compile-time deducible to a proper type and will never involve in dynamic dispatch.
+The concrete type of a `dyn` qualified var decl might not be compile-time deducible and might involve in dynamic dispatch.

 The following rules apply to `some` and `dyn` qualifiers on var decls:

 1. A `some IFoo` type is valid only if `IFoo` is an interface type.
-1. A `some IFoo` type can only be used on a function parameter or a local variable.
+1. A `some IFoo` type can only be used on a function parameter, a function return value or a local variable.
 Struct fields or global variables cannot have a `some` type.
 1. A `some IFoo` type cannot appear in any complex type expression.
 For example, `some IFoo*`, `some IFoo[2]`, `Tuple<some IFoo, some IFoo>` etc. are not allowed.
 1. A local variable of `some IFoo` type cannot be assigned or initialized more than once throughout its lifetime.
 1. If a function returns `some IFoo`, then all return statements must return values of exactly the same type.